Ray tracing and DLSS/FSR performance:

 Shadow of the Tomb Raider:

-The first one we are adding to this comparison supports Ray Tracing and DLSS 1.0.
-Three levels of Ray Tracing are offered in the game (medium – high – ultra) and only one level of DLSS.
-For our benchmarks, we opted for Ultra graphics quality, “ultra” Ray Tracing and DLSS enabled.
+First which we are adding to this comparison and which supports Ray Tracing and DLSS 2.0.
+Three levels of Ray Tracing are offered in the game (medium – high – ultra) and the four levels of DLSS (performance – quality – balanced – ultra performance).

 Watch Dogs Legion: